Umbrella Insurance Explained (+ Buy or Skip in 2025?)

 Using an umbrella policy provides financial protection from large or unexpected claims that exceed your standard insurance coverage.

-For tailored information and quotes, enter your ZIP code to explore umbrella insurance options in your area.
+For tailored information and quotes, enter your ZIP code to see which company offers the most affordable umbrella insurance.

 Can I buy umbrella insurance separately?

-Umbrella insurance is typically purchased as an add-on to an existing policy but can sometimes be bought separately if minimum coverage requirements are met.
+Umbrella insurance is typically purchased as an add-on to an existing policy, but can sometimes be bought separately if minimum coverage requirements are met.
+For example, Nationwide umbrella insurance can only be added to an auto or home insurance policy.

 What is an umbrella fee?